forseti-security/forseti-security/_docs/_latest/use/explain.md

 ```
 Example values for `<RESOURCE_NAME>` are the `project/<PROJECT_ID>` and `organization/<ORGANIZATION_ID>`.

-Important note: Cloud SQL Instance have slightly different syntax.
-For Cloud SQL Instance the syntax is of the format `cloudsqlinstance/project_id:cloudsqlinstance_name`
+Cloud SQL Instance use a different format as follows:

+`cloudsqlinstance/project_id:cloudsqlinstance_name`

 For example:
 ```bash
 $ forseti-client-XXXX-vm> forseti explainer get_policy cloudsqlinstance/sample-project-123:my-sql-instance
 ```

-#### Test if a member has permission on a resource, or if a tuple <resource, permission, member> is granted
+#### Test permissions

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer check_policy <RESOURCE_NAME> <PERMISSION_NAME> <MEMEBER_NAME>
 ```

-For example:
+For example, the following query returns True or False to indicate if the member has permissions on the resource:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer check_policy organizations/1234567890 iam.roles.get user/user1@gmail.com
 ```

-The above query returns True or False to indicate if the  member has permission on the resource.
+#### List member access

-#### List all resources that can be accessed by a member by a direct binding
+The following command lists all resources that can be accessed by a member by a direct binding:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer access_by_member user/<USER_NAME>
 ```

 By default, resource_expansion is not performed.
 For example, `user/foo` has `roles/owner` on the `organization/1234567890` and no other policies.

-Without resource expansion, a command like the one above will only show `organization/1234567890`
+The above command will only show `organization/1234567890`.

-To enable resource expansion pass in the argument `--expand_resource true`
+To enable resource expansion pass in the argument `--expand_resource true`.
+Forseti will perform resource expansion and list all resources accessible by `user/<USER_NAME>` through a direct or indirect binding.

-Example:
 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_member user/<USER_NAME> --expand_resource true
 ```

-Forseti will perform resource expansion and list all resources accessible by `user/<USER_NAME>` through a direct or indirect binding.
-With resource expansion enabled, the example above will return `organizations/1234567890` and all folders/projects/vms/... in it.
+With resource expansion enabled, the example above will return `organizations/1234567890` and all folders, projects, VMs, and other resources in it.

-To constrain the result to a certain type of permission
+To constrain the result to a certain type of permission, use the following command:

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_member user/<USER_NAME> iam.roles.get
 ```

-The above query will list all resources that can be accessed by the member with a binding of `iam.roles.get`
+The above query will list all resources that can be accessed by the member with a binding of `iam.roles.get`.

+#### List resource permissions

-#### List all members that can access a resource by a direct binding
+The following command lists all members that can access a resource by a direct binding:

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_resource <RESOURCE_NAME>
 ```

-Similar to `access_by_member` command, group expansion is not performed by default.
+Similar to the `access_by_member` command, group expansion is not performed by default.
 For example, `group/bar` has `roles/owner` on the `organization/1234567890` and no other policies.
-Without group expansion, the following example will only show `group/bar`.
+Without group expansion, the following example will only return `group/bar`:

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_resource organizations/1234567890
 ```

-To enable group expansion pass in the `--expand_group` argument
+To enable group expansion pass in the `--expand_group` argument.
+Forseti will perform group expansion and list all members that can access the resource, even if the access is granted because a member is in a group.

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_resource <RESOURCE_NAME> --expand_group true
 ```

-Forseti will perform group expansion and list all members that can access the resource even if the access is granted because a member is in a group.

 With group expansion enabled, the example above will list `group/bar` and `user/foo` if `user/foo` is a member in `group/bar`.

-To constrain the result to a certain type of permission, pass in the permission
+To constrain the result to a certain type of permission, pass in the permission:

 ```
 $ forseti-client-XXXX-vm> forseti explainer access_by_resource <RESOURCE_NAME> <PERMISSION>
 ```

 #### Access member or resource by permission